Cultivation of Mulberry

 (e) Planting Distance: The planting distance depends upon, the agroclimatic conditions (sunshine, temperature, precipitation, etc, soil fertility level, intensity of cultivation practices adopted including the training and harvesting methods and also the variety of mulberry planted.
 Regarding the plant spacing considerations like number of branches, and branching habits of the variety methods of training and fertilizer practices and moisture status in the soil should be kept in view.

-The general pattern under rainfall condition is known as ‘Pit system’ of cultivation and under irrigation the row planting is known as ‘Kolar system’.
+The general pattern under rainfall conditions is known as ‘Pit system’ of cultivation and under irrigation the row planting is known as ‘Kolar system’.
 In this system, ridges and furrows are made at distance of 0.30 to 0.45 m.
 On either side of ridges, mulberry is planted at a distance of 0.10 to 0.50 m.
 In West Bengal, where rainfall is heavy, a close planting called “strip system” is followed.
 In this method, spacing of 0.6 m between the strips is made, in each strip, 2 to 3 rows are planted at a distance of 0.15 m.

 (f) Selection of Planting Material: Stem cuttings are obtained from 6-8 month old branches.
 Fully grown thick main stems and branches which are free from insects and diseases should be selected.
-These should be generally one and a half centimeter thick.
+These should be generally one and a half-centimeter thick.
 The stem is cut into pieces with 3 to 5 buds of about 20 cm long.
 Cuttings should not be too woody or tender.
 The cuttings should be clean cut at an angle of 45° with a sharp tool without any split in the bark.

 (g) Planting Method: Three methods of planting have been practiced in India.